FEniCS/governance/governance.md

 similar) open source license, developed openly and hosted in public repositories under the
 [FEniCS Bitbucket organization](https://bitbucket.org/fenics-project/).
-Examples of Project Software include DOLFIN, FEniCS Form Compiler (FFC) and the Unified Form Language (UFL), etc.  The Services run by the Project consist of public websites and web-services that are hosted under the fenicsproject.org domain.
+Examples of Project Software include DOLFIN, the FEniCS Form Compiler (FFC) and the Unified Form Language (UFL), etc. The Services run by the Project consist of public websites and web-services that are hosted under the fenicsproject.org domain.

+[AL: Test]

 The Project is developed by a team of distributed developers, called Contributors.
 Contributors are individuals who have contributed code,